 Do you love hummus as much as I do?
 It's such a versatile dip!
-You can enjoy it plain or jazz it up with all sorts of fun flavors.
-In this post, I'm sharing an Authentic Lebanese hummus recipe that is perfect for beginners.
+You can enjoy it plain or jazz it up with fun flavors.
+In this post, I'm sharing an authentic Lebanese hummus recipe perfect for beginners.
 Plus, I've got a few variations to get you started.
 So pull out your food processor, and let's get cooking!

-What can be more famous than Hummus among the plant Based community?
+What can be more famous than Hummus among the plant-based community?
 Avocados?
 Guacamole?
-Vegetarian ceviche?

 Learn how to make the perfect spreadable dip that also makes the perfect snack and appetizer.

-As we prepare everything for a great Falafel night, we cannot forget about this Homemade hummus recipe; the Falafels wouldn't be the same, not for me.
+As we prepare everything for a great vegan falafel night, we cannot forget about hummus; without it, the Falafels wouldn't be the same—not for us!

 Jump to: